$9.99 flat-rate Priority Mail shipping in U.S. ............. Call (855) 439-3743

 5. Eye relief.
 This is the distance above the eye lens (the lens closest to the eye in the eyepiece) that the eye can be held and still allow the observer to see the entire field.
 There is no true standard for measurement of this parameter, but it is usually described as the distance the minimum size of the field image is from the center of the eye lens.
 Note that glasses wearers will need 18-20mm or more of this parameter, whereas otherwise eye reliefs can be as short as 8mm without being short enough to cause the eyelashes to continually brush the eyepiece.
 Eyepieces can be found with shorter eye reliefs than that, but they are not comfortable to use for long periods.

 6. Contrast.
 This is the most misunderstood of all parameters of performance.
 It will be very difficult to measure or come up with a system of measurement for this characteristic, because it describes many different characteristics all lumped together into one word.
 It encompasses light scatter (the reflected/scattered light in the eyepiece FOV), quality of coatings, light transmission, light absorption, surface accuracy of the lenses, and all the aberrations eyepieces are prone to.
 Ultimately, even the resolution (sharpness) of the eyepiece comes into play when attempting to see the faintest stars.
 I don’t like this term as it is applied to eyepieces, because so many external factors come into play (the mirrors, seeing, transparency, fatigue, eye quality, etc.) that have nothing to do with the eyepiece.
 At best, a direct comparison of two different eyepieces with the exactly same focal lengths, used in the same scope, on the same night, on the same target, at nearly the same time, and seen by more than one observer, can show you some valid differences.
 But change any of the factors I mention, and the outcome is suspicious.
 Apparent field even enters into the picture, as eyepieces of small apparent fields seem to have their fields of view surrounded by blackness.
 This elimination of peripheral light may allow the maximal opening of the eye’s pupil, reduce field brightness, and give a perceived contrast advantage to the narrower field of view.
 Dark adaptation is critical for evaluating contrast, as better dark adaptation will see fainter details.
 And finally, eye problems such as cataracts will have profound effects on the contrast evaluation.
 Contrast is an elusive parameter, yet we all use the word, so I put it in here as a descriptor of eyepieces.
+I also discuss it more fully in another essay.

 1. Chromatic Aberration.
 This is essentially two different aberrations, but with similar effects, so I include them together, here.
 Eyepieces are made with lenses, and as such do not focus all colors at exactly the same point or with the same resolution.
 It is a very poor eyepiece that displays “blur circles” of different sizes for different colors on axis, but it is not at all uncommon for even excellent eyepieces to do so at the edge of the field.
 Center-of-field chromatic aberration is usually caused by having too few elements to correct for light’s tendency to have different wavelengths refract differently when passing through glass.
 Sometimes, lateral chromatic aberration is chosen as the “lesser of two evils” when correcting a nasty edge-of-field aberration that may be worse.
 Chromatic aberration can express itself as a color fringe to a bright object like a star or the edge of the Moon (chromatic aberration of the first type), or it can express itself as a slight prismatic effect seen when viewing sideways through the eyepiece, usually on the edge-of-field objects (chromatic aberration of the second, or lateral, type).
 This latter issue is often described as “lateral color”, but is a form of chromatic aberration that has its source in lateral distortion that changes with frequency.
 Also, if an eyepiece design is created to correct for color up to a lateral field size of, say, 50 degrees, but is created with a 60 degree field, that final 10 degrees of field may display color beyond the parameters of the designer, sometimes unpredictably.
 Daytime use will often show the extent of the problem easier than any nighttime viewing (except, perhaps, on the Moon).
 Some early eyepiece designs, such as Ramsden, Huyghens, or Kellner, do not correct well for either type of chromatic aberration, and should be avoided.